Claret-01/Claret-01/README.md

-# 🌹 Hello Stranger, I'm Claret
+# 🌹Hello Stranger, I'm Claret

 I’m not here to drop a boring
 “Hi, I’m passionate about tech…” intro.